kmcos/kmcos/doc/source/tutorials/first_model_api.rst

-.. note:: In order to ensure correct functioning of the kmos kMC solver every action should have a corresponding condition for the same coordinate.
+.. note:: In order to ensure correct functioning of the kmcos kMC solver every action should have a corresponding condition for the same coordinate.

 Now you might wonder, how come we can simply use m_CO and beta and such.
 Well, that is because the evaluator will to some trickery to resolve such